haerihamideh/DQL/README.md

 ### Data Collection and Preprocessing

-- Persian tweets related to specific stock market companies are collected from social media platforms.
+1. **Data Collection:** Persian tweets related to specific stock market companies are collected from social media platforms.
-- The collected tweets are preprocessed to extract relevant features and sentiments.
+2. **Preprocessing:** The collected tweets are preprocessed to extract relevant features and sentiments.
-- The sentiment of each tweet is classified as positive or negative based on the sentiment expressed in the text.
+3. **Sentiment Classification:** The sentiment of each tweet is classified as positive or negative based on the sentiment expressed in the text.
-- Polarity scores are assigned to each tweet based on the sentiment lexicon and user-defined sentiment labels.
+4. **Polarity Score Assignment:** Polarity scores are assigned to each tweet based on the sentiment lexicon and user-defined sentiment labels.

 ### Sentiment Analysis

-- Sentiment analysis is performed on the collected tweets to determine the overall sentiment towards each stock market company.
+1. **Overall Sentiment Determination:** Sentiment analysis is performed on the collected tweets to determine the overall sentiment towards each stock market company.
-- The sentiment analysis results are aggregated to calculate daily average polarity scores for each company.
+2. **Polarity Score Aggregation:** The sentiment analysis results are aggregated to calculate daily average polarity scores for each company.

+### Learning Phase (Combination of Deep Q Learning and Sentiment Analysis)

+During the learning phase, the project utilizes a combination of Deep Q Learning (DQL) and sentiment analysis in the reward function.
+This approach integrates insights from both historical market data and sentiment analysis of social media data to enhance the trading strategy.
+The reward function is designed to incentivize the model to make decisions that align with both market trends and sentiment analysis, leading to more informed trading decisions.

 ### Model Architecture

-- LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit) deep learning architectures are employed for stock market prediction.
+1. **LSTM and GRU Models:** Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) deep learning architectures are employed for stock market prediction.
-- Both models are trained on historical stock market data along with the calculated daily average polarity scores.
+2. **Training Data:** Both models are trained on historical stock market data along with the calculated daily average polarity scores.
-- The models consist of multiple layers of LSTM or GRU cells, followed by dropout layers to prevent overfitting, and a dense output layer for classification.
+3. **Model Layers:** The models consist of multiple layers of LSTM or GRU cells, followed by dropout layers to prevent overfitting, and a dense output layer for classification.

 ### Training and Evaluation

-- The models are trained on a subset of the historical data, with a portion reserved for validation to monitor training progress and prevent overfitting.
+1. **Training Process:** The models are trained on a subset of the historical data, with a portion reserved for validation to monitor training progress and prevent overfitting.
-- Evaluation metrics such as accuracy, loss, and reward are used to assess the performance of the models on both the training and validation datasets.
+2. **Evaluation Metrics:** Evaluation metrics such as accuracy, loss, and reward are used to assess the performance of the models on both the training and validation datasets.

 ## Requirements